marvinisaac/by/src/dnd/solo/white-dragons-blood/welcome-to-phandalin.md

 ```
     MIKAEL
     Huh?
-Are you sure you did not see anyone with a bow come in here.
+Are you sure you did not see anyone with a bow come in here?

     MAN
     Yes, I'm pretty sure.
 Aside from you, only my usual patrons have come through here today.